wavebyrd/great_expectations/docs/docusaurus/docs/cloud/deploy/deploy_gx_agent.md

 </TabItem>
 </Tabs>

-## View GX Cloud logs

-If you encounter an issue deploying the GX Agent or performing a GX Cloud task, review log information to troubleshoot the cause and determine a fix.

-1. In GX Cloud, click **Logs**.

-2. Click **Show log** next to a log entry to display additional log details.

-3. Optional.
-Click **Hide log** to close the log details view.

 ## GX Agent versioning
 GX uses a date-based versioning format for its weekly GX Agent Docker image releases: `YYYYMMMDD.#` for stable releases and `YYYYMMDD.#.dev#` for pre-releases.
 GX uses the `stable` and `dev` Docker image tags to identify the release type.
 The `stable` tag indicates the image is fully tested and ready for use.
 The `dev` tag indicates a pre-release image.